 31. Venue is proper in this district under 28 U.S.C. §§ 1391(b)-(d) and 1400(b).
-Defendant Amazon, upon information and belief, has transacted business in the Eastern District of Tennessee and has committed acts of direct and indirect infringement in the Eastern District of Tennessee.
+Defendant HPE is registered to do business in the State of Tennessee and, upon information and belief, has transacted business in the Eastern District of Tennessee and has committed acts of direct and indirect infringement in the Eastern District of Tennessee.